 NEW WESTMINSTER’S RESPONSE TO COVID-19

-Upcoming events at Massey Theatre have been postponed or cancelled and the Q to Q ferry suspended operations until further notice.
-Events like the Hyack Parade, Uptown Live and Columbia StrEAT Food Truck Festival have also been cancelled.
-New Westminster’s Canada Day Festivities are still happening, but only in a limited online format.
+Unfortunately, big events at Massey Theatre have either been postponed or cancelled and the Q to Q ferry suspended operations until further notice.
+Events like the Hyack Parade, Uptown Live and Columbia StrEAT Food Truck Festival were also cancelled.

 For more information on what’s happening click City of New Westminster.

 To see what else is being affected in the Metro Vancouver area click Impact of COVID-19 on Vancouver.

 New Westminster is the former capital of British Columbia and famous for its heritage buildings, waterfront area, various festivals and Queens Park.